- Mark's Daily Apple - http://www.marksdailyapple.com -

-Heat the egg yolks, lemon juice, water, and sugar in a small skillet over very low heat, stirring constantly.
+Heat the egg yolks, lemon juice, water, and mustard in a small skillet over very low heat, stirring constantly.
 At the first sign of thickness, remove from heat and submerge in a large pan of cold water (you should continue stirring here to avoid creating citrus-y scrambled eggs…trust us!)
 Scoop mixture out of pan and into a food processor.
 Blend for a few seconds and then let mixture sit uncovered for at least 5 minutes to cool.
 Add remaining dry ingredients, and blend on low speed.
 Drizzle oil slowly into the mixture until all ingredients are combined.
 Scoop into a large glass container and chill immediately.
 Mayonaise should keep for at least one week if stored correctly.

 Ahhh…mustard.
 Another childhood favorite.
 But did you know many varieties contain a hefty dose of brown sugar?
 Cut the carbs – and synthesize the taste – by following this spicy mustard recipe

 1/4 cup white or brown mustard seeds

 1/4 cup red wine vinegar

 1/2 cup dry mustard